pem.h

 int pass_len, pem_password_cb *cb,

-OPENSSL_EXPORT EVP_PKEY *d2i_PKCS8PrivateKey_fp(FILE *fp, EVP_PKEY **x,
+OPENSSL_EXPORT EVP_PKEY *d2i_PKCS8PrivateKey_fp(FILE *fp, EVP_PKEY **out,

-pem_password_cb *cb, void *u);
+pem_password_cb *cb, void *userdata);

 const EVP_CIPHER *enc,

-pem_password_cb *cd, void *u);
+pem_password_cb *cb, void *userdata);

 PEM.

 This library contains functions for reading and writing data encoded in PEM format.
 This format originated in Privacy-Enhanced Mail (RFC 1421).
+PEM consists of a series of PEM blocks, which are line-wrapped, base64-encoded data, wrapped in BEGIN and END lines, for example: